Liaison Committee on Medical Education Accreditation

 Dear Larner Community,

-I am delighted to announce that the Liaison Committee on Medical Education (LCME) has awarded full accreditation of the UVM Larner College of Medicine for another eight-year term, through 2029.
+In October of 2021, the Liaison Committee on Medical Education (LCME) awarded the UVM Larner College of Medicine full accreditation through 2029.

-As many of you know, the reaccreditation process involves 18 months of self-study followed by a site visit.
+The accreditation process involves 18 months of self-study followed by a site visit.
 Our work in this process was complicated by the unique circumstances and limitations presented by the pandemic and the additional challenge of a cyberattack on the UVM Medical Center.
-Despite those challenges, and thanks to the amazing ingenuity, resilience and energy of the more than 300 people from across our community – faculty, staff and students both in Vermont and Connecticut – our self-study was completed in full and on time.
+Despite those challenges, and thanks to the amazing ingenuity, resilience, and energy of the more than 300 people from across our community – faculty, staff and students both in Vermont and Connecticut – our self-study was completed in full and on tine.

 The accreditation process is designed to identify areas for improvement and thereby enhance the quality of medical education.
-Of the 93 elements examined by the LCME, 84 were found to be fully satisfactory.
-In the coming weeks we will provide more detail on our plans to address areas needing additional attention, as we prepare for an interim report to the LCME in December 2022.
-Furthermore, through our Continuous Quality Improvement Committee, we will continue to systematically address all standards and elements in an ongoing fashion in preparation for our next LCME Site Visit in 2029.
+Of the 93 elements examined originally by the LCME, 84 were found to be fully satisfactory.
+Following our accreditation results, LCOM continues to address areas needing additional attention and provided the LCME interim reports in December 2022 and April 2024.
+Our next status report is due December 2025 to address four remaining elements.
+To that end, our Continuous Quality Improvement Committee continues to systematically address all standards and elements in an ongoing fashion in preparation for our LCME reaccreditation in 2029.

-Reaccreditation is ultimately focused on our students and optimizing their educational experience.
-Our medical students were full participants in the reaccreditation effort, as demonstrated by their exceptionally high participation in the Graduation Questionnaire and Independent Student Analysis Surveys.
-Their engagement, and that of our entire community, surely impressed our site-visitors and played an important part in our receiving full accreditation.
+Accreditation is ultimately focused on our students and optimizing their education experience.
+Our medical students continue to be full participants in the accreditation effort, as demonstrated by their exceptional high participation in the Graduation Questionnaire and internal Larner Student Analysis surveys.
+Their engagement, and that of our entire community, continues to play an important part maintaining our full accreditation.

 Sincerely,